canjs/canjs/docs/can-canjs/canjs.md

 While CanJS is designed to be used and should be used as independent packages, we still publish a `can` package with a version number, currently `<%canjs.package.version%>`.
-We do this so there is a specified version of all of of the sub-project packages that are __integration tested__ to work together.
+We do this so there is a specified version of all of the sub-project packages that are __integration tested__ to work together.

 The `can` package uses [semantic versioning](http://semver.org/)